Asbestos And Mortgages Explained

 Is it possible to get a mortgage on a property with asbestos?

-In theory, yes, it is still possible to get a mortgage on a property that houses the substance..
-However, it’s going to be a more tricky process and there will be hoops to jump through.
+In theory, getting a mortgage on a property that houses the substance is still possible.
+However, it will be a more tricky process and there will be hoops to jump through.

-About half of all lenders will consider offering mortgages on properties with some degree of asbestos, and each of these have their own set of rules around it.
-The implications are serious, so thorough surveys to assess the risks are often essential before any firm offers will be made.
+About half of all lenders will consider offering mortgages on properties with some degree of asbestos, and each has its own set of rules regarding this.
+The implications are serious, so thorough surveys to assess the risks are often essential before any firm offers are made.

 Seeking professional help from a mortgage broker in the first instance is wise.
-It will save you time in finding accommodating lenders and understanding what steps you need to make.
+It will save you time in finding accommodating lenders and understanding what steps you need to take.

 Why is it more difficult?

 The effects on the human lungs from asbestos inhalation can be severe over time, leading to lung disease and cancers.
-The dangers to human life and health are the drivers behind caution over the substance by lenders, which also ties into the financial implications.
+The dangers to human life and health are the drivers behind lenders’ caution over the substance, which also ties into the financial implications.

 Asbestos is extremely costly to remove, and lenders will see a risk there when it comes to that all-important resale value.
 Essentially, if you default on your payments and a lender is left needing to recoup their loan via the sale of your home – and that home contains asbestos – they could be left with an expensive problem or struggle to sell the property at all.